evanx/redex/config/README.md

 ## Configurators

-These automate the configuration of a specific pattern of processors as a whole.
+Configurators enable "meta configuration" of a specific pattern of processors as a whole.

-We introduce a configurator to configure each processor according to a YAML meta configuration file.
+A configurator generates the individual configurations for a set of processors.

 ### Example: meta configurator for a static web server